frawau/aiotuya/README.md

 aiotuya ia a Python library for LAN control of Tuya devices.
 It can detect, provision and control devices that connect to the [Tuya Cloud](https://www.tuya.com).

-To make things easy to the user, aiotuya comes with an application id and key that were provided by [Tuya Cloud](https://www.tuya.com).
-We request that you do not use these id and key for any other purpose.
+To make things easy to the user, aiotuya comes with an application key and secret that were provided by [Tuya Cloud](https://www.tuya.com).
+We request that you do not use these key and secret for any other purpose.

 # Acknowledgement